 Cal Flyn is an award-winning writer from the Highlands of Scotland.
 She writes creative nonfiction, literary criticism, and long-form journalism.

-Cal’s journalistic writing has been published in Granta, National Geographic, The Wall Street Journal, The Sunday Times, The Economist, and others.
-She is the deputy editor of the literary recommendations site Five Books, and a regular contributor to The Guardian.
-Cal was previously writer-in-residence at Gladstone’s Library and at the Jan Michalski Foundation in Switzerland.
-She is a fellow of the MacDowell and Yaddo artists colonies.
+Cal’s journalistic work has been published in Granta, National Geographic, The Wall Street Journal, The Sunday Times, The Economist, and others.
+She is also deputy editor of the literary recommendations site Five Books and a regular contributor to The Guardian.
+Cal was previously writer-in-residence at Wesleyan University, Gladstone’s Library and the Jan Michalski Foundation.
+She is a fellow of MacDowell and Yaddo.

 Follow her on Instagram, or sign up for her occasional newsletter below.